bartasd/simple_js/readme.md

 program task is simple:

-wrote a simple program, that takes your name as an input displays that name on screen rotating it while you not hit an any button.
+wrote a simple program, that takes your name as an input displays and moves it from one place to another using strict instructions.

 achievments:

---- variable initialization
---- use of loops
+* use of loops in event listeners
---- use of strings
---- use of conditionals ( to stop rotating the text, also use of events?)
+* select an element with mouse / select random elemenet when selected-selected.
---- getting input (without get/post methods)
+* getting input with promt